awesome-workshop/cap-cms/_episodes/01-introduction.md

 questions:
 - "Key question (FIXME)"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Understand what is the CERN Analysis Preservation portal."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- ""
 ---
 FIXME